repla-app/repla-app.github.io/_drafts/2020-01-13-repla-use-cases.md

 ![Markdown](/assets/2020-01-13-markdown.png)

-The prototype [Markdown plugin](https://github.com/repla-app/Markdown.replaplugin) takes advantage of the web rendering engine to render rich text and inline images, as well as being able to follow links.
+The prototype [Markdown plugin](https://github.com/repla-app/Markdown.replaplugin) is a natural match for Repla's features, taking advantage of web rendering to display rich text and inline images, as well as being able to follow links.

 ## Diagramming

 ![Mermaid](/assets/2020-01-13-mermaid.png)

-There are already some [great apps](https://marked2app.com/) that do Markdown rendering, but the flexibility of Repla's package model means that similar plugins can be made for formats that aren't supported by any existing apps.
-For example, a plugin for the [Mermaid diagramming language](https://github.com/mermaid-js/mermaid) would allow developers to track [class](https://en.wikipedia.org/wiki/Data-flow_diagram) and [control-flow](https://en.wikipedia.org/wiki/Control-flow_diagram) diagrams in version control alongside their source code, just like Markdown files are today.
+There are already some [great apps](https://marked2app.com/) that do Markdown rendering, but the flexibility of Repla's package model means similar plugins can be made for formats that aren't yet supported by any existing apps.
+For example, a plugin for the [Mermaid diagramming language](https://github.com/mermaid-js/mermaid) would allow developers to track [class](https://en.wikipedia.org/wiki/Data-flow_diagram) and [control-flow](https://en.wikipedia.org/wiki/Control-flow_diagram) diagrams in version control alongside source code, just like Markdown files are today.

 ## REPL

-The prototype [IRB plugin](https://github.com/repla-app/IRB.replaplugin) shows the output of the results of executing code in `IRB` and provides an API that allows integrations like evaluating the code that's currently selected in your text editor.
+The REPL, or [read–eval–print loop](https://en.wikipedia.org/wiki/Read%E2%80%93eval%E2%80%93print_loop), is environment where you enter source code and see the result of it being evaluated.
+REPLs are an underutilized programming tool today, part of the problem is that using them usually requires writing source code at a plain command prompt, whereas most developers are accustomed to writing code in their text editor, an environment that provides important features for programming such as [syntax highlighting](https://en.wikipedia.org/wiki/Syntax_highlighting), [autocomplete](https://en.wikipedia.org/wiki/Autocomplete), and [automatically checking for common issues](https://en.wikipedia.org/wiki/Lint_(software)).

 ![IRB](/assets/2020-01-13-irb.png)

+The prototype [IRB plugin](https://github.com/repla-app/IRB.replaplugin) for Ruby's REPL, [`irb`](https://en.wikipedia.org/wiki/Interactive_Ruby_Shell), solves these problems by allowing text editors to send the selected source code to the REPL to be evaluated.

 ## Live Coding